FuelLabs/fuel-ui/CONTRIBUTING.md

 ### 🚶🏻‍♂️&nbsp; Steps to PR

-1. Fork of the fuels-ui repository and clone your fork
+1. Fork of the fuel-ui repository and clone your fork

 2. Create a new branch out of the `master` branch.
 We follow the convention `[type/scope]`.
 For example `fix/accordion-hook` or `docs/menu-typo`. `type`